7 Tips to Reduce Water Retention Naturally

 4. Enjoy Some Watermelon Juice to Reduce Water Retention

 Watermelon is an excellent fruit that, thanks to its high water content, can help you reduce fluid retention.
-Moreover, it contains a low amount of calories but is rich in potassium and antioxidants.
+Moreover, it contains a low amount of calories and is very hydrating.

 6. Horsetail and Green Tea Infusion